jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 Besides accuracy, computation time also plays a major role.
 Whether a model has $2$ or $100$ parameters would lead to very large differences in accuracy in extrapolation.
 However, for computation time, such parameter numbers would not play a role with today's available hardware.
-Today, large models are no longer calculated on the #gl_("cpu"), but on the #gl_("gpu").
+Today, large models are no longer calculated on the #gls("cpu"), but on the #gls("gpu").
-This has many reasons, but the main one is the parallelizability of the #gl_("gpu").
+This has many reasons, but the main one is the parallelizability of the #gls("gpu").
 According to current standards, models with $#num("7e9")$
 @Li2023 @Jiang2023 @Touvron2023a @Touvron2023
-parameters are quite common and are seen in certain circles in the field of #gl_("llm") as entry-level model size.
+parameters are quite common and are seen in certain circles in the field of #gls("llm") as entry-level model size.
 Larger models can easily have $#num("7e10")$
 @Chowdhery2022 @Team2023 @Almazrouei2023 @link_Mixtral_8_7
 model parameters.
-Since there is a lot of rapid progress in the world of #gl_("llm"), there exists more than just one overview paper.
+Since there is a lot of rapid progress in the world of #gls("llm"), there exists more than just one overview paper.
 A fairly current overview paper on the number of model parameters can be found in @Minaee2024.
 For interested readers, so-called tiny language models have a model count of about $#num("1e9")$ @Zhang2024

-The reference to #gl_("llm") should show that the number of model parameters can be neglected for our approximation.
+The reference to #gls("llm") should show that the number of model parameters can be neglected for our approximation.
 Therefore, only the accuracy requirement is significant.
 We further note that the L2-norm is favorable for flexible models for extrapolation.
 The L1-norm ensures within the optimization that superfluous model parameters are switched off (set to $0$), making it more suitable for extrapolation.